Lourdes J. Cruz: Life and education

-Cruz was born on May 19, 1942 in Tanza, Cavite.
+Cruz was born on May 19, 1942, in Tanza, Cavite.
 Cruz received her undergraduate degree in chemistry from the University of the Philippines Diliman in 1962 where she researched trypsin inhibitors.
 She later traveled to the United States to receive her master's and doctorate in biochemistry from University of Iowa in 1966 and 1968 respectively.
 Cruz worked at the International Rice Research Institute after completing both undergraduate and graduate degrees.
 She also completed a five-month postdoctoral position at Kansas State University.

 Research

-Cruz has published over 130 academic papers and as a prolific career in research.
+Cruz has published over 130 academic papers and has a prolific career in research.
 In 1970, Cruz worked as an assistant professor at the University of the Philippines College of Medicine.
-She worked with many biochemists and began her research on Conus geographus, a venomous fish-hunting cone snail found in the waters of Marinduque and Mindoro of the Philippines whose sting can result in death in humans.
-Her work focused on the isolation of peptides from the conotoxins in the snail's venom while their effects were still unknown.
-Her research shed light on the effects of conotoxins on the central nervous system and their connection to muscular paralysis, sleepiness, or drowsiness, involuntary motion and more.
-Today, conotoxin peptides are very important and they are extensively used biochemical probes such as to test calcium channels in neurons and prohibitory of muscular movement when investigation actions at synapses.
+She began her research on Conus geographus, a venomous fish-hunting cone snail found in the waters of Marinduque and Mindoro of the Philippines whose sting can result in death in humans.
+Her work focused on the isolation of peptides from the conotoxins in the snail's venom during a time their effects were still unknown.
+Her research shed light on the effects of conotoxins on the central nervous system and their connection to muscular paralysis, drowsiness, involuntary motion and motor function.
+Today, conotoxin peptides are used extensively in biochemical probes.
 For example, two classes of conotoxins are used as analytical agents: ω-conotoxin has been widely used for studying neuronal calcium channels and μ-conotoxin has been used when controlling muscular activity to observe events at the synapse.

 Cruz has also pursued research in connecting science and technology to poor and indigenous rural communities.
 In 2001, she launched an initiative called the Rural LINC Program which allowed indigenous women in the Philippines to work at a fruit-processing plant in order to combat poverty.
 Additionally, she currently serves as the project leader for the Future Earth Philippines Program, an effort to reduce unsustainable practices like deforestation, coral reef degradation, pollution, and irresponsible mining and agriculture in the Philippines.